Cerebral catheter angiography

 Cerebral angiography supplements CT and MRI in delineating the site and vascularity of intracranial lesions; it has been the gold standard for diagnosing stenotic or occluded arteries, congenitally absent vessels, aneurysms, and arteriovenous malformations.
 Vessels, as small as 0.1 mm, can be visualized.
 However, its use has decreased dramatically with the advent of MRA and CT angiography.
 It is still routinely used when cerebral vasculitis is suspected and when angiographic interventions (eg, angioplasty, stent placement, intra-arterial thrombolysis, aneurysm obliteration) may be necessary.

 This noninvasive procedure can assess dissection, stenosis, occlusion, and ulceration of the carotid bifurcation.
 It is safe and rapid, but it does not provide the detail of angiography.
-It is preferable to periorbital Doppler ultrasonography and oculoplethysmography for evaluating patients with carotid artery transient ischemic attacks and is useful for following an abnormality over time.
+It is preferable to periorbital Doppler ultrasonography and oculoplethysmography for evaluating patients with carotid artery transient ischemic attacks Transient Ischemic Attack (TIA) A transient ischemic attack (TIA) is focal brain ischemia that causes sudden, transient neurologic deficits and is not accompanied by permanent brain infarction (eg, negative results on diffusion-weighted... read more and is useful for following an abnormality over time.

 Transcranial Doppler ultrasonography helps evaluate residual blood flow after brain death, vasospasm of the middle cerebral artery after subarachnoid hemorrhage, and vertebrobasilar stroke.

-X-rays are taken after a radiopaque agent is injected into the subarachnoid space via lumbar puncture.
+X-rays are taken after a radiopaque contrast agent is injected into the subarachnoid space via lumbar puncture.
 MRI has replaced myelography for evaluation of intraspinal abnormalities, but CT myelography is still done when MRI is unavailable.
+CT myelography can provide more detailed images of the spinal cord and surrounding bone than MRI.

 Myelography may exacerbate the effects of spinal cord compression, especially if too much fluid is removed too rapidly.
 Rarely, myelography results in inflammation of the arachnoid membranes around the spinal nerves (arachnoiditis), which may cause chronic pain and paresthesias in the lower back and extremities.